NebiatHNana/team-profile-generator/README.md

   ## Usage
   get started by running the following command in your terminal:

-node index
+node index.js

 follow the prompts to input the team information correctly

 once you have answered all of the relevant questions, see the "dist" folder for you generated html file.
   ## Test
-  MIT
- run the following command in your terminal to test the functionality of this app:
+  npm run test following command in your terminal to test:

-npm run test
   ## Contributing
   Nebiat Hailemichael
   ## Questions